NickMFU/NickMFU/README.md

 I am studying in the School of Information Technology, Major Software Engineering Mae Fah Luang University, Thailand,
 ---------------------------------------------------------------------------------------------------------------------

-I am looking for a dev internship as a Full stack developer, backend dev, or Software tester because I am quite interested in this field.
+I am looking for a dev internship as a  Software Engineering, backend dev, or Software tester because I am quite interested in this field.
 You can see my work on git hub and link in.
 I am always ready to learn and develop.
 I would like to have a good experience from this internship to develop myself even more.
 Thank you.

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [soranan.work@gmail.com](mailto:soranan.work@gmail.com)